ExCALIBUR-SysGenX/pdesoft/index.md

 The conference will begin at 10:00am BST on Monday 1 July and will end at 3:00pm BST on Wednesday 3 July.
 The Møller Institute is easily reachable from Cambridge rail station by bus or taxi.

-More information can be found on the [travel and accomodation page](/location).
+More information can be found on the [travel and accommodation page](/location).

 &nbsp;